smapiot/piral/docs/tutorials/11-server-side-rendering.md

 ![Sequence of SSR](../diagrams/ssr-sequence.png)

-**Remark**: The sequence above can be simplified if the feed service is on the same server as the webserver.
+**Remark**: The sequence above can be simplified if the pilet feed service is on the same server as the webserver.
 Likewise, we do not have to provide the full chain, i.e., we could go for a hybrid between the full CSR and the full SSR, e.g., by only including the response from the feed service in the SSR part thus still leaving the pilets for retrieval on the client-side.

 ## General SSR Setup